Haeryu/nina/README.md

 [generated] (elapsed: 37.42916)
 Darth Vader:
-Join me, and I will complete your training. 훹With our combined strength, we can end this destructive conflict and bring order to the galaxy.
+Join me, and I will complete your training.
+With our combined strength, we can end this destructive conflict and bring order to the galaxy.

 Luke:
 I'LL NEVER JOIN YOU!!